 The bottom phase of lat pulldown is also the hardest position.
 In other words, this is the position where the bar feels the heaviest because the arms (levers) are in a shortened position.
 If you take intra abdominal pressure into account then you want to maximize your ability at this point by having inhaled or “filled up.”
 This will usually translate to improved strength or just a feeling of better stability.

-You can test this by pulling down the bar on an inhale and holding the bar at the bottom phase while also holding your breath.
+You can try this test I created by pulling down the bar on an inhale and holding the bar at the bottom phase while also holding your breath.

 Take a 20 -30 second break and repeat but this time as you hold the bar at the bottom you exhale.